raspberrypi/linux/Documentation/arch/arm64/booting.rst

     - HWFGWTR_EL2.nSMPRI_EL1 (bit 54) must be initialised to 0b01.

+  For CPUs with feature Branch Record Buffer Extension (FEAT_BRBE):

+  - If EL3 is present:

+    - MDCR_EL3.SBRBE (bits 33:32) must be initialised to 0b11.

+  - If the kernel is entered at EL1 and EL2 is present:

+    - BRBCR_EL2.CC (bit 3) must be initialised to 0b1.
+    - BRBCR_EL2.MPRED (bit 4) must be initialised to 0b1.

+    - HDFGRTR_EL2.nBRBDATA (bit 61) must be initialised to 0b1.
+    - HDFGRTR_EL2.nBRBCTL  (bit 60) must be initialised to 0b1.
+    - HDFGRTR_EL2.nBRBIDR  (bit 59) must be initialised to 0b1.

+    - HDFGWTR_EL2.nBRBDATA (bit 61) must be initialised to 0b1.
+    - HDFGWTR_EL2.nBRBCTL  (bit 60) must be initialised to 0b1.

+    - HFGITR_EL2.nBRBIALL (bit 56) must be initialised to 0b1.
+    - HFGITR_EL2.nBRBINJ  (bit 55) must be initialised to 0b1.

   For CPUs with the Scalable Matrix Extension FA64 feature (FEAT_SME_FA64):

   - If EL3 is present: